Human Growth Hormone and Aging

 HGH Decreases As We Age

-As we age the pituitary gland continues to produce HGH however the amount released into the bloodstream slowly diminishes and so the body has less to use to repair itself and maintain good health.
-As age continues to progress the growing lack of human growth hormone plays a major role in the effects of aging.
+The pituitary gland does continue to produce HGH after the growth and development stage has ended, however, by age 25 the amount released into the bloodstream is already on the decline, and as age continues to progress less and less is released.
+This growing lack of human growth hormone plays a major role in bringing on the effects of aging.

 The Need to Restore Growth Hormone Levels